 When autumn comes to Gatlinburg, the mountains come alive with the fiery hues of the changing leaves, adorned in brilliant scarlet, rusty orange, and golden yellow.
 It’s the perfect time of year for sightseeing without the summer heat and partaking in classic fall activities in the area.
 Read on below to learn more about things to do in Gatlinburg in the fall!

 Celebrate the Changing Season with Fun Recreation

 One of the most notable fall festivals in Gatlinburg is Oktoberfest at Ober Gatlinburg Ski Resort.
 Celebrating the traditional Bavarian festival each fall, Oktoberfest at Ober Gatlinburg features traditional German food, music, and—most importantly—beer.
-Enjoy bratwursts, schnitzel, and strudel while dancing to live polka music, playing themed games, and sampling craft beer from local breweries around the Smokies.
+Enjoy bratwursts, schnitzel, and strudel while dancing to live polka music performed by the world-famous Smoky Mountain Oompah Band, playing themed games, and sampling craft beer from local breweries around the Smokies.

 Another incredible festival is Fall Harvest at the Island in nearby Pigeon Forge.
 Themed around autumn harvests, you can listen to talented live music on the Old Smoky Moonshine stage, sample seasonal food, and partake in the annual Halloween event in this entertainment-focused town.